Frequently Asked Questions

 Because the hearing and balance organs live so closely together, when disease or infection affects the ear, we can experience changes in our hearing as well as our vestibular sense.

-Many disorders of balance affect your hearing, sometimes in subtle ways that can only be measured with a diagnostic hearing test.
+Many disorders of balance affect your hearing – sometimes in subtle ways that can only be measured with a diagnostic hearing test.

 It’s interesting to note that many sufferers struggle to find the language to describe the feelings they’re experiencing.

 A vestibular disorder is when the vestibular organs in one or both ears aren’t working the way they should.
-Some people are born with a vestibular disorder, others acquire it through disease or as a side effect of treatment.
+Some people are born with a vestibular disorder, others acquire it through disease or as a side effect of medical treatment.

 When vestibular sense is impaired, many everyday activities become difficult or impossible.
 One may have trouble walking in a straight line, or walking at all.
 It might be hard to see clearly.
 Feelings of persistent nausea are common as the brain struggles to interpret erroneous information coming from the vestibular system.
 Above all, it is exhausting.